tmichelet/ProjectEuler/README.md

 ProjectEuler
 ============
-source code of my solutions to some of Project Euler problems. more at projecteuler.net
+source code of my solutions to some of Project Euler problems.\n More at projecteuler.net